-Look, we write ratheralot about the Fermi Paradox, so trust us when we say that the Berserker Hypothesis may be the darkest explanation out there.
-Not only would it mean that the universe is a dead, lifeless husk, it would imply that our own destruction is imminent.
+Look, we write rather a lot about the Fermi Paradox, so trust us when we say that the Berserker Hypothesis may be the darkest explanation out there.
+Not only would it mean that the universe is a dead, lifeless husk, but it would also imply that our own destruction is imminent.

 The Fermi Paradox at its most basic is, given the high probability that alien life exists out there (bearing in mind the vastness of space and that we keep finding planets within habitable zones), why has nobody got in touch yet?

 If there are so many other civilizations out there – possibly at far more advanced stages than we are because of how long the universe has dragged on – surely at least one would send out probes, or is actively trying to inhabit the galaxy?
 If so, why haven't we come across them?
 Anyone who believes there is life out there in the universe has to explain what has become known as The Great Silence from any advanced civilization out there.